carbon-language/carbon-lang/llvm/docs/LangRef.rst

 - The input is known to be canonical.
 For example, it was produced by a floating-point operation that is required by the standard to be canonical.
 - The result is consumed only by (or fused with) other floating-point operations.
-That is, the bits of the floating point value are not examined.
+That is, the bits of the floating-point value are not examined.

 '``llvm.fmuladd.*``' Intrinsic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^